 Given the particular challenges that bathrooms pose, they’re especially suitable for the installation of tiled flooring.
-Although carpets can offer a surface that’s soft, warm and welcoming, they’re not practical in bathrooms where water and humidity are present on a regular basis.
+Tiled floors in bathrooms are easy to clean and maintain and are the best choice for longevity where water and humidity are present on a regular basis.

 Tiled Bathroom Floors — the Perfect Choice

 Polished concrete, engineered wood, vinyl and rubber are all practical options when considering your bathroom flooring.
 However, they all have drawbacks in terms of cost, difficulties of installation, longevity and maintenance, whereas tiles tick all the boxes and are the most practical choice.

 When choosing the type of tile to install, the realistic options are porcelain, ceramic or natural stone.
 Each has its own characteristics and benefits: